 But if you’ve been buying gifts in accordance with the traditional anniversary guidelines, you might be stumped by the prescribed ten-year options: tin or aluminum.
 Since we’re not ones to shy away from a shopping puzzle here at the Strategist, we’ve taken it upon ourselves to find the best gifts for all types of couples (the lion’s share culled from our archive of expert-approved products) made from these less-than-romantic materials.
-If you or the person you’re shopping for hasn’t been married for ten years yet, we also have guides for one-year, two-year, three-year, four-year, five-year, six-year, seven-year, and eight-year anniversary gifts for when they reach those milestones; and ones for 20-year, 25-year and 50-year anniversary gifts if you’re looking ahead.
+If you or the person you’re shopping for hasn’t been married for ten years yet, we also have guides for first-, second-, third-, fourth-, fifth-, sixth-, seventh-, and eighth-anniversary gifts for when they reach those milestones; and ones for 20th-, 25th-, and 50th-anniversary gifts if you’re looking ahead.

 For the DIY couple

 The smaller version of one our favorite ladders, this aluminum-and-resin step stool from Hasegawa is as functional (for, say, hanging frames) as it is design-y.
 And because of its compact size, you won’t mind having it out, even when it’s not in use.
 Or you can use it as a (very narrow) shelf, like this Strategist contributor does.